 The term is somewhat euphemistic, a bit of a whitewash, implying the ability to choose a more traditional way of fishing over one more commercial.
 Traditional vs. modern.
 Art vs. need.
 Think artisan cheese.
 For the vast majority of artisanal fishermen, choice has nothing to do with it.

 Artisanal fishermen do what they do because they can’t do anything else.
 Their great-great grandfathers couldn’t do anything else.
-They simply fish to survive.
-And it is a hard-won survival.
+They fish to survive.
+It’s a hard-won survival.
 Relentless.
 Nonstop.
-Day in.
-Day out.
 The most basic kind there is: I catch it – I eat it.
-I don’t catch – I don’t eat.
+I don’t catch anything – I don’t eat.
 In Portuguese they say, “Ele não tem opções”.
 He doesn’t have any options.
-Artisanal fishermen don’t have any other options.
+Artisanal fishermen don’t have other options to put food on their table.
 So maybe we should call them survival fishermen instead.

 This isn’t to say they are victims.
 Far from it.
 Jangadeiros do what they do because they are good at doing it.
 And it has worked for them — has sustained them for hundreds of years.
 And they love doing it.
 They love to fish.
 They are fishermen.
 They are jangadeiros.
 They have a sense of pride and identity.
 Jangadeiros are a proud people and rightfully so.

 It is a pride typical among working class fishermen.
-A pride based on self reliance and the freedom that comes with that self reliance.
+A pride based on self-reliance and the freedom that comes with that.
 A pride reinforced by working hard with one’s hands and seeing what those hands produce.
-A pride refined by the physical mastery needed to survive in a difficult and dangerous environment – the sea.
+A pride refined by the physical mastery needed to survive in a difficult and dangerous environment — the sea.
 There is nothing ambiguous about this pride.
 There are no agents or middlemen to facilitate it.
 No salesmen to push it.
 You can’t buy it.
 It is a pride that comes from a livelihood that is—much more so than most—explicit, unequivocal, connected, and immediate.
 They catch it—they eat it.
-They don’t catch—they don’t eat.
+They don’t catch anything—they don’t eat.
 With a living like that you can’t help but feel alive.
 And they feel it.

-With the pride comes a certain stubbornness.
+With that pride comes a certain stubbornness.
 It’s part of the territory, resulting more from perseverance than pigheadedness.
-Change doesn’t come easy when what you do, and the equipment you use, so immediately effect your safety and survival.
+Change isn’t easy when the things you do, and the equipment you use, so immediately affect your safety and survival.
 If something works you keep doing it, and keep using it, as long as it does.
 Means and methods.
 Cause and effect.
 If it ain’t broke, don’t fix it.
 For a long time it has worked for the jangadeiros.
 They have survived for centuries doing what they do with nobody’s help.

-But this is changing now.
+But this is all changing now.
 And it is changing very quickly in relative terms.
 In a generation it’s changing.
-In a generation it’s breaking.
-There are less fish now, and the fish that are left are smaller in size and harder to get.
-For the same effort put in, less fish come out.
-And it is trending more that way—not less—as we continue to strip the oceans of fish while polluting the water with our mess.
+In a generation it is breaking.
+There are less fish now than there were before, and the fish that are left are smaller in size and harder to get.
+For the same effort put in, fewer fish come out.
+And it’s trending more that way—not less—as we continue to strip the oceans of fish while polluting the waters with our mess.

 What do you do with a change like that?
 A change you don’t see from one year to the next, or even over several years.
-But look down the road fifteen years and there’s a quantifiable difference.
-And look down that same road another fifteen years and you are coming back home with less than half the fish you used to catch.
+But look fifteen years down the road and there’s a quantifiable difference.
+And look another fifteen years down that very same road and you are now coming back with half the fish you used to catch.
 What do you do then?
 What can you do?
 You work a little harder to make up for the loss.
 You go out a little farther.
-You stay at sea a little longer.
-And each year you keep working harder and keep going farther, just hoping that the fishing will get better someday.
+You stay at sea longer.
+And each year you keep working harder and keep going farther, hoping that the fishing will get better someday.
 You try to adapt.
-You’re good at that.
+You’re good at adapting.
 It’s what you’ve always done.
 You’ve hung on.
-And you are still hanging on.
+And you’re still hanging on.
 You are still hanging on.

 Next chapter: Macaroni